-The publication scheme will be reviewed and, where necessary, updated on an annual basis.
+The publication scheme will be reviewed and, where necessary updated.

 11. Contracts and outsourced services

 The school will make clear what information is held by third party contractors on behalf of the school.

 Where a contractor holds information relating to a contract held with the school on behalf of the school, this information is considered in the same way as information held by a public authority and so is subject to the Freedom of Information Act 2000.